troykyo/dssloopholes.github.io/category/digitalization/Wear and tear.md

 #### Patagonia's Worn Wear Program

-Patagonia collects data on the wear and tear of their products through their Worn Wear program.
-Customers can bring back their worn-out garments to Patagonia stores, where the items are assessed for repairability.
+Patagonia collects data on the wear and tear of their products through their Worn Wear program. users can bring back their worn-out garments to Patagonia stores, where the items are assessed for repairability.
 The data gathered from this program helps Patagonia understand the durability of their products, identify common areas of wear and tear, and inform their design and production processes.

 #### Mud Jeans' Lease a Jeans Model

-Mud Jeans, a Dutch denim brand, offers a lease model where customers can lease a pair of jeans instead of buying them outright.
+Mud Jeans, a Dutch denim brand, offers a lease model where users can lease a pair of jeans instead of buying them outright.
 The company collects data on the wear and tear of leased jeans, which helps them analyze usage patterns and optimize their product design and manufacturing processes.
 The insights gained from wear and tear data contribute to producing more durable and longer-lasting denim products.

 #### Levi's Care Tag for Our Planet

-Levi's launched their Care Tag for Our Planet initiative, which provides customers with information on sustainable care practices for their garments.
+Levi's launched their Care Tag for Our Planet initiative, which provides users with information on sustainable care practices for their garments.
 By understanding the wear and tear patterns of their products, Levi's provides care instructions that enable customers to prolong the lifespan of their clothing, reducing unnecessary waste and promoting responsible consumption.

 #### EON Group's CircularID™ Protocol